-Supervised research for B.F.A. students in either the area of musical theatre, theatre arts performance, or theatre design and production, to be conducted in conjunction with a creative project within the student's area of emphasis, recorded in written form, and orally defended before a faculty thesis committee.
-Prerequisite: Senior status and thesis faculty approval.
+Supervised research for B.F.A. students in either the area of musical theatre, theatre arts performance, or theatre design and production, to be conducted in conjunction with a creative project within the student's area of emphasis.
+Prerequisite: B.F.A. major and Senior standing, or permission of instructor.